LGBTQ rights in the Czech Republic: Public opinion

 In a 1988 survey, 23% of those questioned considered homosexuality a deviation, while in a survey conducted in 1994 only 6% of those asked shared this opinion.
 Concerning registered partnerships, in a 1994 survey 60% of the respondents expressed themselves in favour of registered partnerships.
 An opinion poll conducted in 2002 showed 76% of respondents considered a law on registered partnerships to be needed.
 In 2004, public opinion showed a strong level of support for registered partnerships for same-sex couples, with 60% agreeing with such a law.
 A 2005 survey showed that 43% of Czechs personally knew someone gay or lesbian, 42% supported same-sex marriage and 62% supported registered partnerships, while only 18% supported same-sex adoption.
 In 2006, the Eurobarometer showed that 52% of Czechs supported full same-sex marriage (above the EU average of 44%) while 39% supported same-sex adoption.
 The 2015 Eurobarometer survey indicated a record high support of 57% among the Czechs, a five percent increase from the one in 2006.
-A 2020 poll by Jsme fér indicated that 67% Czechs support marriage equality.
+A 2020 poll by Jsme fér indicated that 67% of Czechs support marriage equality.

 The annual CVVM poll on gay rights has shown slightly lower, though increasing, levels of support: